ihsn/SDCPractice/case_studies.rst

 	information and it is very important for the users to be aware of these changes and release them in a report that accompanies the data.

-Appendix C provides examples of an internal and external report of the anonymization process of this dataset.
+`Appendix C <appendices.html#Appendix C: Internal and External Reports for Case Studies>`__ provides examples of an internal and external report of the anonymization process of this dataset.
 Depending on the users and readers of the reports, the content may differ.